Patwa23/klm-travel-assessment/travel-client-rest/README.md

 KLM Travel Rest Client
 ======================

-Java RESTtful OAuth2 Client Web service - Consume the mocked services from the service mock project.
+Java RESTful OAuth2 Client Web service - Consume the mocked services from the service mock project.
 The authentication is on application level, so make sure the UI is not bothered with authentication.

 #### Add statistics for your backend